 Tasty and eye catching Spiral Vegetable Tian using summer’s bounty from the farmer’s market.
 These individual servings are sufficient for a light lunch.

-A vegetable tian is a composite of roasted vegetables sometimes with cheese on the top, layered attractively in a shallow dish.
+A vegetable tian is a composite of roasted vegetables layered attractively in a shallow dish.
+Sometimes a little cheese is added on the top.
 The vegetables are usually sliced into coins and arranged in an alternating manner to form a colorful display.
 This beautiful dish uses the abundance of summer vegetables like zucchinis, summer squashes, eggplants, tomatoes, potatoes, onions, and herbs.
 Ingredients may be adjusted to suit one’s preference.

 Of late vegetable tarts have also been appearing on the scene.
 These tarts are equally attractive with basically the same vegetables wrapped into a spiral display.
-I was really captivated with the presentation and told myself that I will most definitely make one of these before summer is out.
+I was really captivated with the presentation and told myself that I will most definitely make a Spiral Vegetable Tian before summer is out.

-I managed to buy some small to medium sized eggplants at the Asian grocery store and together with my bounty from the farmer’s market, I had everything needed for these individual vegetable tians.
-Since I wasn’t using any round vegetables like tomatoes or potatoes, I sliced the vegetables into strips and went with the spiral display.
+I managed to buy some small to medium sized eggplants at the Asian grocery store this past weekend.
+Together with my bounty from the farmer’s market, I had everything needed for these individual Spiral Vegetable Tians.
+Since I was not using any tomatoes or potatoes, I sliced the vegetables into strips and went with the spiral display.

 The outcome was not only pleasing but delicious as well.
 The vegetables were well cooked but not mushy.
 The individual serving was sufficient for a light lunch.
 This would be a perfect salad for the colder days ahead.

-- 2 small eggplants, sliced into strips length-wise
+- 2 small Chinese eggplants (sliced into strips length-wise)

 - 3 tbsp extra virgin olive oil